DeanYoon/portfolio_ver2/README.md

 ## Demo

-You can view the live demo of this project at [Your Portfolio Website URL](https://portfolio-ver2-chi.vercel.app/).
+You can view the live demo of this project at [Dean's Portfolio](https://portfolio-ver2-chi.vercel.app/).

 ## Contact